devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 ![Flow](./Dev-packer-result.png)

 As a result of the build, we have a Spring Boot application up and running on an Azure VM scale set and it could be scaled up and down quickly, according to demand.
+Example URL : http://demopackeriac.westus2.cloudapp.azure.com/spring-music/

 Conclusion